Rumbaugh Oration Contest

 There are 23 active SAR chapters in Pennsylvania.
 Participants in the PASSAR competition will be made up of the winning contestants from participating chapters plus applicants who are the single applicant from a chapter, thus no competition is called for.

-The PASSAR Contest is scheduled to be held in the Harrisburg Area on Saturday, 27 April 2019.
+The PASSAR Contest is scheduled to be held in the Harrisburg Area on Date TBD.